Multi-Session Client-Centered Treatment Outcome Evaluation in Psychotherapy: Conclusion

 \section{Conclusion}

-We introduced \textbf{IPAEval}, which can address the limitations of existing therapeutic outcome evaluation approaches by shifting the focus from therapist-centered, single-session assessments to a comprehensive, client-informed framework.
-By leveraging clinical interviews and integrating both cross-session client-contextual and session-focused client-dynamics assessments, IPAEval provides a more holistic evaluation of treatment outcomes.
-Experiments on the TheraPhase dataset validate its effectiveness in tracking symptom severity and therapeutic progress over multiple sessions, demonstrating significant improvements over previous single-session models.
-This advancement highlights the importance of client-centered, multi-session evaluations for enhancing mental health care and guiding treatment adjustments.
+We presented IPAEval to overcome limitations of current therapeutic outcome evaluations by shifting the focus from therapist-centered, single-session assessments to a comprehensive, client-informed framework.
+By using clinical interviews and integrating cross-session client-contextual and session-focused client-dynamics assessments, it offers a holistic evaluation of treatment outcomes.
+Experiments on our TheraPhase dataset validate its effectiveness in tracking symptom severity and progress across sessions.
+Overall, our results underscore the value of a client-centered, multi-session evaluation strategy for personalized and effective mental health interventions.